instride-ch/pimcore-data-definitions/README.md

  - Localizedfield -> saves the data to the specific language field
  - Classificationstore -> Saves the data to a classificationstore field
  - Fieldcollection -> Saves the data to a fieldcollection
+ - Key -> Sets Object Key to a more dynamic value
+ - ObjectType -> Sets Object Type to a more dynamic value

 Of course, you can also implement your own Setters.
 Its basically the same as with Interpreters.